Updated: Oct 1

 by Anisha Srivastava, Head of Editorial, Excuse My Accent

 Since 1971, when the war on drugs began, 1 trillion dollars has been spent to address drug abuse.
-While the prison population has skyrocketed — America has 5% of the world’s population but 25% of the world’s prisoners — drug abuse remains rampant and uncontrollable.
+While the prison population has skyrocketed — America has about 5% of the world’s population but nearly 25% of the world’s prisoners — drug abuse remains rampant and uncontrollable.
 There has been minimal progress but the impact on communities and families of color has been devastating.

 It is undeniable that people of all ethnicities and all backgrounds use drugs recreationally.